 The Berkeley public schools rank second to last among 5000 districts in the nation when it comes to the achievement gap between white students and those of color.
 Yes, Berkeley is a university town with high-achieving students, but so are thousands of other U.S. communities.
-After checking, members of the social justice council learned that there’s a high poverty level in Berkeley (greater even than that in Richmond, CA), helping to explain the discrepancy, since poverty and educational levels usually rise or fall in synch.

 Social justice means educational justice and we need social, civic and economic equality in this country, and they won’t happen without education.
+We at UUCB can help.

-There are two types of opportunities for you to volunteer:
+There are two ways to volunteer:

 And then please let Helen Toy and Lonnie Moseley (socialjustice@uucb.org) know when you begin your much-needed support for students who so greatly need our help.